TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-03-07-finalize-classes-automated-and-safe.md

 ## Need for Automation

-In case of huge project with many classes, we would not get much work done manually.
+In the case of a massive project with many classes, we would not get much work done manually.
 That's why we need automation to handle this for us.

 Rector to the rescue?
 There was once a rule in Rector called `FinalizeClassesWithoutChildrenRector`.
-It was quite helpful, but also did [many false positive changes](https://github.com/rectorphp/rector/issues/8439), so I deprecated it.
+It was pretty helpful, but it also did [many false positive changes](https://github.com/rectorphp/rector/issues/8439), so I deprecated it.

 <br>